 This sloth is now extinct but some extant smaller South American mammals such as the cougar, armadillo, porcupine and opossum also made the crossing.
 The opossum and the ground sloth are both marsupials; before the Great American Interchange, there were no marsupials in North America as there are none in Eurasia or Africa.

-The impact of the movement of humans and dogs into North America is a subject that needs extensive treatment and must be left for another day.
-But one interesting side-effect of the arrival of humans has been the movements of flora in and out of North America.
+The impact of the movement of humans and dogs into North America is a subject that needs extensive treatment and must be left for another day (post North America III).
+But one interesting side-effect of the arrival of humans has been the movement of flora in and out of North America.
 So grains such as wheat, barley and rye have been brought here from Europe, the soybean from Asia, etc..
 In the other direction, pumpkins, pecans, and cranberries have made their way from North America to places all over the planet.
 Two very popular vegetables, that originated here and that have their own stories, are corn and the sweet potato.

 North America gave the world maize.
 This word came into English in the 1600s from the Spanish maiz which in turn was based on an Arawak word from Haiti.
 The Europeans all say “maize” but why do Americans call it “corn”?
 Mystère.